CongoMusahAdama/Payment-be/src/docs/paymentRoutesAPI.md

 {
   "recipientCode": "<recipient_code>", // Code of the recipient "amount": <amount>, // Amount to withdraw (e.g., 500)
-  "currency": "<currency>" // Currency of the withdrawal (e.g., "NGN") }
+}
 ```
 - **Response:**